MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-faq.md

 ## What features are available in the trial?

 All features are available during the trial.
-To use calling capabilities, you must have a Microsoft Teams license.
+To use calling capabilities, you must have a Microsoft Teams license or a Dynamics 365 Remote Assist license.

 ## How long does the trial last?